RRMoelker/django-static-share/README.md

 django-static-share
 ===================

-Quickly share a page using static links (urls) for various social networks.
+Quickly share a page using static links (urls) on various social networks.
 Template tags are provided for:

 * Facebook